wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

   `Default 1514`

 $ossec_scanpaths
   Agents can be Linux or Windows.
-For this reason don't have ossec_scanpaths by default.
+For this reason, don't have ossec_scanpaths by default.

   `Default []`